 We are pleased to announce the release of the new version of the HAL Robot Programming & Control plug-in for Grasshopper.

-HAL 5, compatible with Rhino 4 and 5 and 0.9x or above Grasshopper versions, is proposing an extremely versatile set of tools (+600 functionalities, subdivided in 154 components) offering you the possibility to simulate, program and monitor ABB, KUKA and Universal Robots machines*.
+HAL 5, compatible with Rhino 4 and 5 and 0.9x or above Grasshopper versions, is proposing an extremely versatile set of tools (+600 functionalities, subdivided in 154 components), offering you the possibility to simulate, program and monitor ABB, KUKA and Universal Robots machines*.

-With HAL 5, it is also possible to optimize the size of your programs by choosing the declaration syntax to be used in the post-processor in ABB RAPID, KUKA KRL and Universal Robots URSCRIPT.
+With HAL 5, it is also possible to optimize the size of your programs by choosing the declaration syntax used in the post-processor in ABB RAPID, KUKA KRL and Universal Robots URSCRIPT.
 Advanced programming and IO management functionalities have also been translated in these three languages to allow you to switch from a language to another by a simple “right-click” on any component.

-In addition to these new global updates, some advanced functionalities have been added or improved for ABB robots: the HAL to ABB Controller component, allowing for program uploading, real-time control and data streaming has been entirely redesigned to reach a minimal communication latency (approx. 30ms), and has new multi-threaded monitoring features to analyze joint positions, TCP position, digital IO values and program execution in real-time.
+In addition to these new global updates, some advanced functionalities have been added or improved for ABB robots: The HAL to ABB Controller component, allowing for program uploading.
+Real-time control and data streaming has been entirely redesigned to reach a minimal communication latency (approx. 30ms) and has new multi-threaded monitoring features to analyze joint positions, TCP position, digital IO values and program execution in real-time.

 HAL 5, developed by Thibault Schwartz, is available on Food4Rhino and the HAL website.